Ltamaren/great-goose-a5384/content/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: |
           Work or play, our customizable  events have you covered.
+Reserve
         actions:
           - label: Learn More
             url: /features